Anawin Jujeen

-Anawin Jujeen (อนาวิน จูจีน, born March 13, 1987) is a Thai professional footballer who plays as a right back.
+Anawin Jujeen (อนาวิน จูจีน, born March 13, 1987) is a Thai professional footballer who plays as a right back for Nongbua Pitchaya of the Thai League 2.
 He was the runner-up of Pepsi World Challenge 2006 with Wisoot Bunpeng.

-He played for Krung Thai Bank FC in the 2008 AFC Champions League group stages.
+He played for Krung Thai Bank F.C.in the 2008 AFC Champions League group stages.

 Club career

-Anawin played for Krung Thai Bank FC until the club changed to Bangkok Glass FC.
-He was a regular starter in Bangkok Glass FC, playing as an attacking midfielder or a right midfielder.
+Anawin played for Krung Thai Bank until the club changed to Bangkok Glass He was a regular starter for Bangkok Glass F.C., playing as an attacking midfielder or a right midfielder.

-In 2013, he moved to Buriram United FC for an undisclosed fee.
+In 2013, he moved to Buriram United for an undisclosed fee.
 Transfer fee believe around ฿ 2.5 to 5 million.
 He normally plays as a right back and sometimes as a right midfielder in Buriram United.